-Millage Cap Opt-Out - Support legislation to allow a county to opt out of the millage cap limitation
+Millage Cap Opt-Out - Support legislation to allow a county to opt out of the millage cap limitation found in § 6-1-320.

-Mobile Home Titles - Support legislation to require mobile homes to be titled similarly to vehicles.
+Mobile Home Titles - Support legislation to require mobile homes to be titled and registered similarly to vehicles.